 Mick Jagger found himself at one of those very protests, in London, in March of that year.
 That experience, combined with what he was hearing about similar events around the world, was the inspiration for one of the Rolling Stones' most enduring hits: "Street Fighting Man."

-Despite its clear origins, though, this song is still a little bit of a mystery – the title seems straightforward, but the rest of the lyrics are a little more ambivalent.
-Keep reading to learn more about this iconic piece of music, which tackles the social issues of the 1960s as only rock n' roll can.
+Despite its clear origins, though, this song is still a little bit of a mystery.
+The title seems straightforward, but the rest of the lyrics are a little more ambivalent.
+Keep reading to learn more about this iconic piece of music, which tackles the social issues of the 1960s as only rock and roll can.

 |Writer(s)||Mick Jagger, Keith Richards|